 Once you find out the problematic software, you need to uninstall it in order to resolve this issue.
-If this fix failed to resolve this problem, try the next fix.
+If this fix failed to resolve this problem, try the next fix, below.

 Sometimes this issue may occur if your Windows system is not the latest version.
 Try updating your Windows system and this issue may get resolved.
 Here is how to do it:

-- Click the Check for updates button to update your Windows system.
+2) Click Check for updates to update your Windows system.

-- Restart your PC when the Windows update process is completed.
+3) Restart your PC when the Windows update process completed.

-If this fix works, your Origin will open when you double-click its shortcut on the desktop.
-If not, try reinstalling your Origin.
+If this fix works, Origin will open when you double-click its shortcut on the desktop.
+If not, try the next fix to reinstall Origin.

-If all the fixes above still don’t work, it’s time to uninstall your Origin and reinstall it.
+If all the fixes above still don’t work, it’s time to uninstall Origin and reinstall it.

+i.
 On your keyboard, press the Windows logo key and R at the same time to open the Run dialog.
-Then type control and press Enter to open the Control Panel.
+Then type control and press Enter to open Control Panel.

-- View the Control Panel by Category, and then click Uninstall a program.
+ii.
+View Control Panel by Category, and then click Uninstall a program.

-- Download the latest version of Origin and then double click the file you downloaded to reinstall it.
+2) Download the latest version of Origin and then double-click the file you downloaded to reinstall it.

 Hopefully this post helped you resolve this issue.
 If you have any questions or suggestion, you’re more than welcome to leave us a comment below.